saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    GO

-   INSERT [dbo].[Game] (Title, Description, Rating, IsOnlineMultiplayer) VALUES ('Space Adventure', 'Explore the universe with are newest online multiplayer gaming experience.
+   INSERT [dbo].[Game] (Title, Description, Rating, IsOnlineMultiplayer) VALUES ('Space Adventure', 'Explore the universe with our newest online multiplayer gaming experience.
 Build custom  rocket ships, and take off for the stars in an infinite open-world adventure.', 'T', 1)
    ```

 6. Execute the query by selecting **Execute** in the SSMS toolbar.